 How often should we update our internal knowledge base content?

 Review and update content based on usage frequency and change rates.
 High-traffic documents may need monthly reviews, while stable policies might only require quarterly updates.
-The key is establishing regular review cycles and clear ownership for each content area.
+Establish regular review cycles and clear ownership for each content area.

 Can we control who sees what information in our internal knowledge base?

-Yes, modern knowledge base platforms offer role-based access controls that let you set permissions by department, team, or individual user.
-This ensures sensitive information stays secure while maintaining easy access to general company resources.
+Yes.
+Modern knowledge base platforms offer role-based access controls that let you set permissions by department, team, or individual user.
+Sensitive information stays secure while general company resources remain accessible.